Sanibel Island Vacation Rentals

 Sanibel Packing House built in 1900

-Islanders used to ship vegetables, produce and citrus up north and they would pack and store theproduce in the Sanibel Packing House.
+Islanders used to ship vegetables and citrus up north and they would pack and store the produce in the Sanibel Packing House.
 From the 1880s to the 1940s, agriculture was the main source of commerce for Sanibel Island residents.

 Post Office built in 1926

-It’s hard to walk by this building without stopping to check out what’s inside.
+It’s hard to walk by this building without stopping to see what’s inside.
 It even has a mail drop.
 In 1895, the Sanibel Post Office was chosen as a test site for rural mail.
-It was permanently recognized in 1900.

 Rutland House built in 1913

 This house is as Old Florida as it gets.
 Built in the typical cracker style, it is made of hard Florida pine.
-Some typical cracker home features include windows and doors opposite each other to take advantage of cross breezes and 11-foot ceilings to help keep the home cool.
+Typical cracker home features include windows and doors opposite each other to take advantage of cross breezes and 11-foot ceilings to help keep the home cool.

 Sanibel School House for White Children built in 1896

 This is a traditional one-room schoolhouse.
-It has a platform in the front where various grades did lessons with the teacher and it has a wood stove in the center to keep the room warm in the winter.
+It has a platform in the front where various grades did lessons with the teacher and it has a wood stove in the center that kept the room warm in the winter.
 In 1932, a second room was added to accommodate more students.

 Shore Haven built in 1924

 The only thing modern about this home’s exterior is the sun porch.
-Everything else has been restored back to its 1924 look.
+Everything else has been restored to its 1924 look.
 Shore Haven is a two-story Verona model Sears Roebuck kit home.
-From 1909 until the 1940s, you could get one through the Modern Homes catalog of Honor Bilt Homes.
+From 1909 until the 1940s, you could order one through the Modern Homes catalog of Honor Bilt Homes.
 They were tremendously well-built homes and were available in three grades.
-Shore Haven is a middle grade home.
+Shore Haven is a middle-grade home.